OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-a-sticky-header/README.md

+# 🐞 CSS Challenge:  Responsive Navigation Bar with a Sticky Header

 This challenge involves creating a responsive navigation bar that sticks to the top of the viewport when the user scrolls down.
 We'll use CSS (specifically CSS3) for styling and layout.
 No JavaScript will be required.